-Stephen Harris is one of the Managing Partners of Paul Hastings LLP, a partner in the Employment Law Department of Paul Hastings and co-chair of the department’s Global Compensation, Benefits, and ERISA practice.
+Stephen Harris is one of the Managing Partners of Paul Hastings LLP, a partner in the Employment Law Department of Paul Hastings, and co-chair of the department’s Global Compensation, Benefits, and ERISA practice.
 Mr. Harris is a recognized leader in compensation, benefits, and ERISA law.
 He has been ranked by Chambers USA as one of the top employee benefits and executive compensation lawyers in California and Chambers has noted that he “maintains an impressively broad practice that includes IRS, HIPAA and COBRA compliance.”
 He is also recognized by The Best Lawyers in America and Legal 500 for ERISA litigation.
 Mr. Harris’ published works include authoring a treatise covering the Federal WARN Act and state analogs, co-authoring the fiduciary responsibility chapter of Employee Benefits Law, and was a contributing author for Reductions in Force.

 Mr. Harris devotes his practice to executive compensation, employee benefits, and workforce restructuring matters.
 His employee benefits practice focuses on designing, implementing, interpreting, and litigating claims related to qualified and non-qualified retirement plans, domestic and international executive contracts, stock option and other equity plans, severance plans, and vacation plans.
 He advises clients on ERISA, Internal Revenue Code, COBRA, and HIPAA compliance, as well as the federal WARN Act and various state analogs, and counsels qualified plan fiduciaries how to best limit fiduciary liability concerns.
 He negotiates and drafts employment contracts and severance agreements, represents sponsors of employee benefit plans in voluntary compliance programs maintained by the Internal Revenue Service and the Department of Labor, and conducts due diligence and drafts contract provisions for employee benefits matters in connection with corporate transactions.